makamoa/alfred/README.md

 ## License

-Usage of the provided software implies agreement with the terms of the [license](https://gitlab.kaust.edu.sa/makam0a/deepnano/-/blob/master/LICENSE) document available in this repository.
+Use of this software implies accepting all the terms of conditions described in [license](https://gitlab.kaust.edu.sa/makam0a/deepnano/-/blob/master/LICENSE) document available in this repository.
-Briefly, the use of this software for commertial applications is not permitted and proper credit must be given whenever this software is used to produce results for publications.
+We remind that the use of this software is premitted for non-commercial applications, and proper credit must be given to the authros whenever this software is used.

 ## Overall description